pelias/pelias/INSTALL.md

 First, install libpostal following its [installation docs](https://github.com/openvenues/libpostal#installation).
 This will also download the training data, so be sure to have enough free disk space.

-Next, configure the Pelias API to use libpostal (it won't by default) by adding a section like this to `pelias.json`:
+Next, configure the Pelias API to use libpostal (it would not by default) by adding a section like this to `pelias.json`:

 ```json